How to start a flow after submitting a SharePoint form and wait for the result

 }

-You can check the ID of the form set in the lower part of the editor, and use the copy button to copy it:
+Replace {ID of your form set} in the code above with the actual ID of the form set.
+You can find the ID in the form set settings and use the copy button to copy it:

 Plumsail Forms

-Finally, return to the default Form Set’s Edit Form we’ve created in the beginning and populate Click property with the following code:
+Finally, return to the default Form Set’s Edit Form and add a button.
+Paste the following code into its Click property:

 fd.field('StartFlow').value = true;